gsidhu/buzee-tauri/logbook.md

 - Using Tantivy as a replacement for Body_FTS.
 Each source gets its own table in the SQLite database and is coordinated with the Metadata table.
 - Proper `panic` handling when extracting PDFs.
 - Bring back Body table in SQLite.
 Use Tantivy for search results and search suggestions only.
 Storing fields in Tantivy blows up its size in comparison to SQLite.
-- Add firefox and chrome history search.
+- Add firefox, chrome and arc history search.
+- Add option for manual setup instead of full automatic sync.
+- Add MIT license.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.